puzzle/hugo-techlab/labs/05_templates.md

 A section page is a list of regular pages in a specific section.
 In our example (`content/labs/01_quicktour.md`) the section is `labs` and all files inside this directory are regular pages.

 ## Lookup order
-There are lookup rules for each page.
-That means that Hugo checks if specific layout exists.
+There are lookup rules for each page type.
+That means that Hugo checks if a specific layout exists.
 If it doesn't exist then Hugo searches for the next layout (in the lookup order).
 The first layout that exists will be used.

 The lookup order for the Homepage is (first file found will be used):